-UC Berkeley’s libraries, along with many other institutions and businesses — from the bookstore down the street to Disneyland to, yes, even GameStop — are closed, part of the sweeping effort to flatten the coronavirus curve.
+UC Berkeley’s libraries, along with many other institutions and businesses, are closed — part of the sweeping effort to flatten the coronavirus curve.

 But the Library is still here to help.